-Retail loans are secured by housing real estate, equipment, and other collateral.
+Mortage loans are secured by the underlying housing real estate.
+Other retail loans are secured by housing real estate, equipment, and other collateral.
 The Bank's policy is to issue retail loans with a loan-to-value ratio of maximum 83.3%.